-SF6 maintains separate storage and execution space for applications loaded onto an MCD.
-SF6 manages a pool of loaded applications.
-SF6 ensures each application, including its code and data areas, is kept separate from every other application loaded on the MCD.
+SF.Firewall maintains separate storage and execution space for applications loaded onto an MCD.
+SF.Firewall manages a pool of loaded applications.
+SF.Firewall ensures each application, including its code and data areas, is kept separate from every other application loaded on the MCD.
 This ensures an application that is restricted to its own code and data space cannot gain access to the code or data of another loaded application.
 Each application is allocated to its own Application Pool Block within the Application Pool.
 Each Application Pool Block contains a unique identifier of the application loaded into the block.
-The intent of this mechanism is to allocate a portion of FLASH memory to an application where that portion does not overlap regions allocated to any other applications and to tag these regions of memory with the application ID of that application.
+The intent of this mechanism is to allocate a portion of EEPROM memory to an application where that portion does not overlap regions allocated to any other applications and to tag these regions of memory with the application ID of that application.

-An application is able to read code for execution only from its own code space or from a pool of common routines controlled by SF6.
-SF6 executes only applications written in the MULTOS Execution Language (MEL).
+An application is able to read code for execution only from its own code space or from a pool of common routines controlled by SF.Firewall.
+SF.Firewall executes only applications written in the MULTOS Execution Language (MEL).
 MEL is an interpreted language.
 MEL applications are executed on an Application Abstract Machine, which enables memory accesses by applications to be checked at the time of interpretation.
-SF6 ensures any attempt by an application to access code for execution is restricted to its own code space or to Codelets, which are controlled by SF6.
+SF.Firewall ensures any attempt by an application to access code for execution is restricted to its own code space or to Codelets, which are controlled by SF.Firewall.
 This ensures an application is unable to compromise the integrity or confidentiality of the code of other applications loaded on the MCD.

-SF6 ensures no application is able to write to the code space of any application, including itself.
-SF6 ensures any attempt by an application to write data is restricted to the application's own data space or to the Public data area.
-Any attempt by the application to write data outside these areas, including to its own or another applications code space, is blocked by SF6 and the application is terminated.
+SF.Firewall ensures no application is able to write to the code space of any application, including itself.
+SF.Firewall ensures any attempt by an application to write data is restricted to the application's own data space or to the Public data area.
+Any attempt by the application to write data outside these areas, including to its own or another applications code space, is blocked by SF.Firewall and the application is terminated.

-SF6 ensures no application is able to read from or write to the data space of another application except via a mechanism provided and controlled by SF6.
-SF6 ensures any attempt by an application to read or write data is restricted to the application's data space or to the Public data area.
+SF.Firewall ensures no application is able to read from or write to the data space of another application except via a mechanism provided and controlled by SF.Firewall.
+SF.Firewall ensures any attempt by an application to read or write data is restricted to the application's data space or to the Public data area.
 The Public data area is available for reading and writing by all applications and provides the mechanism for applications to communicate information with each other.
 This ensures an application is unable to compromise the integrity or confidentiality of the data of other applications loaded on the MCD.

-No application is able to cause the execution of another application except via a mechanism provided and controlled by SF6.
-SF6 also provides a mechanism for an application to delegate execution to another application.
+No application is able to cause the execution of another application except via a mechanism provided and controlled by SF.Firewall.
+SF.Firewall also provides a mechanism for an application to delegate execution to another application.
 On delegation, a full context switch occurs, so the only information from the delegating application which is available to the delegated application is whatever might be held in the Public data area.
-(Full context switch means that SF6 writes all information related to the execution of the delegating application to an area under its control, then commences execution of the delegated application.
-When the delegated application ends its execution, the execution context of the delegating application is restored and it is able to continue execution from the point of delegation.) occurs, so the only information from the delegating application which is available to the delegated application is whatever might be held in the Public data
+"Full context switch" means that SF.Firewall writes all information related to the execution of the delegating application to an area under its control then begins the execution of the delegated application.
+When the delegated application ends its execution, the execution context of the delegating application is restored and it is able to continue the execution from the point of delegation.